ryan-singleton/Sharpener/docs/BENCHMARKS.md

   - Large sized arrays run at about the same speed but 3x less memory.
   - After 3 calls, the cost of creating a new list is surpassed for using lists.
 - Array `Remove` extension breaks even typically.
 Suggest sticking to 3x or less rule.
-- Array `RemoveAll` is nuts.
-Shows incredible gains in memory and speed except at large size, where it suddenly breaks even.
+- Array `RemoveAll` shows significant gains in small arrays but balances out in large arrays.
   - Needs more investigation.
 - `ForAll` on a small list is comparable to `ForEach`.
 - `ForAll` on a large list scales to compare to the faster `foreach` and `for`.